Josephine Baker: Civil rights activism

-Although based in France, Baker supported the Civil Rights Movement during the 1950s.
+Although based in France, Baker supported the American Civil Rights Movement during the 1950s.
 When she arrived in New York with her husband Jo, they were refused reservations at 36 hotels because of racial discrimination.
-She was so upset by this treatment that she wrote articles about the segregation in the United States.
-She also began traveling into the South.
-She gave a talk at Fisk University, a historically black college in Nashville, Tennessee, on "France, North Africa and the Equality of the Races in France".
+This led her to write several articles about segregation in the United States.
+She also traveled in the South, giving a talk at Fisk University, a historically black college in Nashville, Tennessee, on "France, North Africa and the Equality of the Races in France".
+In the 1950s the FBI tracked everything she did, and opened a file on her.
+The intent of doing so was to deter other countries from allowing her to take the stage.
+During her travels to foreign countries, she would leverage her influence to bring light to the racial discrimination in the United States which created a rift between her and her homeland.

+On October 16, 1951, Josephine Baker experienced a public incident where she was said to have been refused service at the upscale Stork Club in New York City.
+Determined to expose this injustice, Baker set out to publicize her story, expecting support from one of America's most powerful conservative journalists and one of the regulars at the club: Walter Winchell.
+Instead of solidarizing with Baker, Winchell launched a media attack on her.
+He labeled her as an anti-American communist sympathizer, which turned the public attention away from the discrimination she had to face.
+This was an incident that proved that, on one hand, Baker faced racism, while on the other, influential people were also up against her efforts to fight against the same.
+Undaunted by such opposition, she continued to use her platform to advocate for civil rights and challenge systemic injustice.

 She refused to perform for segregated audiences in the United States, although she was offered $10,000 by a Miami club; the club eventually met her demands.
-Her insistence on mixed audiences helped to integrate live entertainment shows in Las Vegas, Nevada.
+Her insistence on mixed audiences helped to integrate live entertainment shows in the Las Vegas Valley.
 After this incident, she began receiving threatening phone calls from people claiming to be from the Ku Klux Klan but said publicly that she was not afraid of them.

 In 1951, Baker made charges of racism against Sherman Billingsley's Stork Club in Manhattan, where she had been refused service.
-Actress Grace Kelly, who was at the club at the time, rushed over to Baker, took her by the arm and stormed out with her entire party, vowing never to return (although she returned on 3 January 1956 with Prince Rainier of Monaco).
+Actress Grace Kelly, who was at the club at the time, rushed over to Baker, took her by the arm and stormed out with her entire party, vowing never to return (although she returned on January 3, 1956 with Prince Rainier of Monaco).
 The two women became close friends after the incident.